top of page

 But I did, to give myself credit, give it my best shot.
 I encouraged him and I did succeed in arranging a visit to a nutritionist for advice to, hopefully, back up my research.

-And she affirmed what I had learned, that sugar, refined flour and refined carbohydrates were best cut right down to help reduce the insulin resistance & resulting inflammation which research was showing was contributing to the increase in degenerative neurological diseases like dementia and Parkinson's.
+And she affirmed what I had learned, that sugar, flour and refined carbohydrates were best cut right down to help reduce the insulin resistance & resulting inflammation which research was showing was contributing to the increase in degenerative neurological diseases like dementia and Parkinson's.

 She affirmed that the nutrition from bone broth (containing minerals and collagen for bone health), good ruminant meat, eggs, the glorious Omega-3 oil in salmon and sardines, coconut oil and MCT oil, with non-starchy vegetables, could only enhance his health, and certainly his bone strength and brain function.